SarthakMakhija/tech-lessons-posts/content/en/blog/diving_into_rust/index.md

 Our first attempt is to create a `Matchers` abstraction that holds a vector of `M`, where `M` is a `Matcher` that operates on a `T`.

-To understand the issue with this design, we need to understand the processing of generics in Rust.
+To understand the issue with this design, we need to understand how generics are processed in Rust.
 In Rust, generics undergo [monomorphization](https://rustc-dev-guide.rust-lang.org/backend/monomorph.html) which means the compiler produces a different copy of the generic code for each concrete type needed.
 This means if the generic type `Option<T>` is used with `f64` and `i32`, the compiler will produce two copies of `Option`, which would be similar to `Option_f64` and `Option_i32`.

 Given our definition of `Matchers`, Rust will emit different copies of `Matchers` for each concrete type of `Matcher`.
-This also means that Rust will not allow us to combine different types of matcher objects, even if all of them implement the `Matcher<T>` trait for the same `T`.
+This also means that Rust will not allow us to combine different types of matcher objects using generics, even if all of them implement the `Matcher<T>` trait for the same `T`.

 So, we need a different way to combine matchers.
 We have already seen [trait objects](#connecting-assertions-and-matchers---using-blanket-trait-and-trait-object), which point to both an instance of a type implementing a trait and a table that is used to look up trait methods on that type at runtime.